jpoehls/zduck.com/_posts/2013/2013-08-07-tableau-via-powershell-part-2-saving-changes.md

 Welcome back!
 Last time I showed you how to open a Tableau workbook (TWB or TWBX) in PowerShell so you could start exploring the raw XML.
 Today I'll show the next logical thing, saving the changes you make.

-If you are only opening TWB files then saving your changes couldn't be easier.
+If you are only opening TWB files, then saving your changes couldn't be easier.
 Since TWBs are just XML files we can simply write it to a file, like so.

 <pre>
 $workbook = Get-TableauWorkbookXml 'MyWorkbook.twb'